Grand Unified origin of gauge interactions and families replication in the Standard Model

 We have performed a sophisticated numerical analysis of the one-loop RG flow of gauge couplings between $M_{\rm GUT}$ and $M_{\rm EW}$ scales accounting for tree-level matching at intermediate scales as well as the matching to their measured counterparts at $M_{\rm EW}$.
-We have demonstrated that the presence of threshold corrections $\delta_i$ to the gauge couplings at the $\E{6}$ breaking scale enables a perturbative $\E{8}$ coupling with $M_{\rm GUT}=10^{16}-10^{18}$~GeV as well as low-scale soft-SUSY breaking down to as low as $M_{\ro{S}}\lesssim 10^3$ TeV, in overall consistency with the SM phenomenology.
+We have demonstrated that the presence of threshold corrections $\delta_A$ to the gauge couplings at $M_6$ enables a perturbative universal coupling with $M_{\rm GUT}=10^{16}-10^{18}$~GeV as well as low-scale soft-SUSY breaking down to as low as $M_{\ro{S}}\lesssim 10^3$ TeV, in overall consistency with the SM phenomenology.
 For all valid points, we have found a compressed $M_6-M_{\rm GUT}$ hierarchy with $\zeta \simeq 1$ as well as $k_\Sigma \simeq - k_{\Sigma^\prime}$.
 One particular example for such RG flow for a valid parameter space point is shown in Fig.~\ref{fig:uni}.
-Note, in an unrealistic case of a strong $M_6-M_{\rm GUT}$ hierarchy $\zeta\ll 1$, one could recover an approximate unification $\alpha_{\mathrm{C}}^{-1} \simeq \alpha_{\mathrm{L}}^{-1} \simeq \alpha_{\mathrm{R}}^{-1}$ corresponding to $\mathbb{Z}_3$-permutation symmetry in the trinification gauge sector, originally imposed in Ref.~\cite{original}.
-However, a small $\zeta\ll 1$ would also imply unacceptably small Yukawa couplings through Eq.~\eqref{Y1Y2}.
+The $\E{6}$ gauge coupling evolves very fast as indicated by a steep line stretched between $M_{\rm GUT}$ and $M_6$ scales.
+The threshold corrections are quite sizable in this example.
+We give the corresponding parameters in \cref{tab:bench}.
+Note, in an unrealistic case of a strong $M_6-M_{\rm GUT}$ hierarchy $\zeta\ll 1$, one could recover an approximate unification $\alpha_{3\mathrm{C}}^{-1} \simeq \alpha_{3\mathrm{L}}^{-1} \simeq \alpha_{3\mathrm{R}}^{-1}$ corresponding to $\mathbb{Z}_3$-permutation symmetry in the trinification gauge sector, originally imposed in Ref.~\cite{original}.
+However, a small $\zeta\ll 1$ implies unacceptably small Yukawa couplings (see Eq.~\eqref{Y1Y2}).

 A simple configuration of soft-scale induced \vevs breaking the symmetry in Eq.~(\ref{eq:Soft-SSB}) down to $\SU{3}{C}\times \U{E.M.}$ reads